knoxa/knoxa.github.io/text/names/index.md

 This is subtly different from the normal and soundex claims because its asserting equivalence between a pair of names, rather that defining an equivalence class that represents a person.
 It says that claims which include either name can be merged.
- I might do this directly on the results I already have, or I might add the assertion to the FCA input context and interpret the result concept lattice accordingly.
-This can replace the graphical editing above with assertions and intepretation rules that achieve the same end.
+ I might do this directly on the results I already have, or I might add the assertion to the FCA input context and interpret the output concept lattice accordingly.
+This suggests I can replace the graphical editing with assertions and interpretation rules that achieve the same end.
+I can couch these as arguments.

+## Summary

+Entity disambiguation agents attempt to partition names into equivalence classes.
+These are sets that can be compared.
+I can use
+FCA to construct a concept lattice based on these sets.
+Full agreement between agents would result in a discrete order.
+Disgreement makes the partitions comparable and introduces structure into the concept lattice that can be interpreted.
+I can represent disagreement as argument; where claims, premises and conclusions are sets of names.
+I can prefer claims made by one agent over those made by another if I wish.
+I can extend an argument with claims based on expert knowledge.
+An argument can be developed progressively and iteratively.
+It can be a dialogue.